Environmental Dependence of Type Ia Supernovae in Low-Redshift Galaxy Clusters: Data and Methods

 where $z_{\text{SN}}$ and $\sigma_{\text{SN}}$ are the redshift and redshift uncertainty of the supernova (given by $\sigma_z$ above), $z_{\text{CL}}$ and $\sigma_\text{CL}$ are the redshift and redshift uncertainty of the cluster, and $z_d$ is three times the velocity dispersion of the cluster in redshift space.
 We adopt the cluster redshifts as tabulated in the MCXC catalog and set $\sigma_{\text{CL}} = 0$ as this uncertainty is negligible compared to $\sigma_{\text{SN}}$.
 We use the cluster scaling relation given by \cite{2011A&A...526A.105Z} to map the catalogued $r_{500}$ to a cluster velocity dispersion that is used to calculate $z_d$.
 We assume cluster membership for any supernova that yields $p > 0.5$.

 In order to compare our cluster supernova samples to the field, we construct samples of SNe Ia in quiescent field galaxies and star-forming field galaxies.
 For our purposes, the ``field'' includes any $0.01 < z < 0.1$ galaxies outside of our rich x-ray clusters: we do not attempt to eliminate galaxies in groups, in poorer clusters (e.g., optically selected), or in otherwise overdense environments.
 To identify quiescent and star-forming field galaxies, we use the catalog from \cite{2015ApJS..219....8C}, which contains star formation rates (SFRs) and stellar masses for around 850,000 galaxies based on Sloan Digital Sky Survey (SDSS) + WISE photometry \citep{2000AJ....120.1579Y,2010AJ....140.1868W}.
+SN host galaxy associations for the field sample use the DLR method \citep{2006ApJ...648..868S, 2016AJ....152..154G}.
 We base our quiescent or star-forming classification on \cite{2015ApJS..219....8C}, except with slightly stricter criteria\footnote{For galaxies with $(r - z)_{\text{rest}} < 0.625$, we classify those with $(u - r)_{\text{rest}} \ge 2.1$ as quiescent, and those with $(u - r)_{\text{rest}} \le 1.9$ as star-forming.
 For galaxies with $(r - z)_{\text{rest}} \ge 0.625$, our quiescent galaxies have $(u - r)_{\text{rest}} \ge 1.6\,(r - z)_{\text{rest}} + 1.1$ and star-forming galaxies have $(u - r)_{\text{rest}} \le 1.6\,(r - z)_{\text{rest}} + 0.9$.
 See Figure 2 of \cite{2015ApJS..219....8C}.} to avoid the ambiguity of galaxies that lie in the ``green valley'' of star formation \citep{Salim:2014}.

 While we can create large enough field supernova samples even restricting the sky area to the SDSS footprint, our cluster SNe~Ia cover the whole sky.
 For the cluster SN host galaxies with SDSS photometry \citep[just under half of the sample;][]{2015ApJS..219....8C}, we use the same quiescent/star-forming classification as the field galaxies above.\footnote{One supernova in our \tworadius sample, SN~2020jny, has a host that falls in the green valley between our SDSS color regions, so we do not include its host in either the cluster quiescent or cluster star-forming samples.} For the cluster host galaxies without SDSS photometry, we rely on WISE colors alone, classifying such galaxies as star-forming if $W2 - W3 = [4.6\mu] - [12 \mu] > 1.4$, and quiescent otherwise \citep[see Figure 12 of][]{2010AJ....140.1868W}.